Colds and the flu

 A trivalent flu vaccine protects against 2 influenza A viruses (H1N1 and H3N2) and one influenza B virus.
 A quadrivalent flu vaccine protects against the 2 influenza A viruses plus 2 influenza B viruses.
 The addition of a second influenza B virus provides broader protection.

-Side Effects: The most common side effects after a flu vaccine are soreness at the injection site (for a flu shot), low-grade fever, and body aches.
+The most common side effects after a flu vaccine are soreness at the injection site (for a flu shot), low-grade fever, and body aches.
 These symptoms usually subside within 2 days.
 In rare cases, people can have an allergic reaction.
-You cannot get the flu from a flu vaccine.
+You cannot get the flu from a flu vaccine and there is no link between vaccines and autism spectrum disorder.

 Most cases of colds and flu can be treated at home by resting and drinking fluids.
 Home remedies and some medications cannot help cure cold or flu, but may help provide symptom relief.